davidanthoff/csv-comparison/README.md

 Run `src/writedata.jl` to generate the input data.

-WARNING: The `writedata.jl` script generates _a lot_ of data, well in excess of 100 GB.
+WARNING: The `writedata.jl` script generates _a lot_ of data, currently about 150 GB.
 Make sure you have enough disc space!

 You can configure the details of the write process by adding a file `src/local_writeconfig.jl`, and then adding any of the following lines to configure various aspects: